mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 **Questioner:** [The] first meaning.

 **Katagiri Roshi:** Yes.
-The *san* of *san zen* is “to surrender” or “submit.”
+The *san* of *sanzen* is “to surrender” or “submit” ... or “to visit,” actually.

-**Questioner:** Thank you.

-**Katagiri Roshi:** ... or “to visit,” actually.
 To visit.
-Okay? *[They laugh.]* You cannot visit objectively.
-If you want to visit, your body and mind must be there.
+Okay? *[They laugh.]* You cannot visit [Zen or tranquility] objectively; if you want to visit, your body and mind must be there.
 That is called *surrender*.
 You have to surrender yourself to, otherwise you cannot visit.
-Okay?

 So, that is the *san*. *Zen*, linguistically, that is “to manifest simplicity.”
 So that’s why “to submit yourself to the simplicity or tranquility,” that is *sanzen*.

 What *is* it?
 This is *zazen*.

 To submit yourself to simplicity is simultaneously casting off, dropping off your body and mind.
 In other words, *free from*, you know, many, many sufferings.
 We don’t believe it!
 But this is true.